TrueTrac vs Straight Edge Guides

 - If the work piece is narrower than the TrueTrac simply lay another piece the same thickness under the track, with any excess going out under the opposite anti-chip edging.

 - Longer cutting capacity: Cuts longer than 8ft are harder to accomplish with edge clamp systems, as they are not inherently designed for expansion.
-We designed the TrueTrac to be modular and expandable from the start utilizing the built-in dovetail connection system!
+We designed the TrueTrac guide rail system to be modular and expandable from the start utilizing the built-in dovetail connection system!

 - Optional clamping: On the TrueTrac system, we incorporated anti-skid properties into the underside of our anti-chip strips.
 The anti-slip in the TrueTrac system is based upon down pressure and friction and does extremely well in most situations.